- Community Testing

 Lateral Flow Test (LFT) detects the presence or absence of coronavirus by applying a swab or saliva sample to the device’s absorbent pad.
 The sample runs along the surface of the pad, showing at the end a visual positive or negative result dependent on the presence of the virus.

-Where are the sites and when can you get a test?
+Where can you get a community test?

 - Sundays and Mondays - closed